 Tutor: Dr Amanda Palmer is Chair of the Institute of Human Sciences at Oxford University and a Fellow of Harris Manchester College, Oxford; she is also Director of Studies for Human Sciences at Harris Manchester College, and Director of the History, Politics & Society Summer School.

 Political Economy in a Globalised World

-Tutor: Dr Christian Glossner has been a lecturer in Global Political Economy (GPE) for OUDCE since 2009.
+Tutor: Professor Christian Glossner has been a lecturer in Global Political Economy (GPE) for OUDCE since 2009.
 He previously worked for various management consultancies, industrial corporations and public sector institutions, including the Directorate General for Economic and Financial Affairs (ECFIN) of the European Commission in Brussels.

 Responding to Crisis: Refugees, States and Borders Since 1918

 The recent mass flight from Syria is a reminder of what happens when war, state collapse, or environmental breakdown engulfs a society.
 Yet the experience is not new.
 What is new is the way in which the world is being blocked off to the free movement of desperate peoples.
 This course will chart the historical course of increasingly dystopian international responses to humanitarian crisis and what - as human beings - we can do about it.
 Case-studies covered will include the population exchanges at the end of the Ottoman Empire, Holocaust rescue efforts, and the emerging environmental refugee crisis.

 Tutor: Dr Mark Levene is Reader in Comparative History at the University of Southampton.
 His writing ranges across genocide, Jewish history and environmental and peace issues especially focusing on anthropogenic climate change.
 He is co-founder of Crisis Forum and founder of the Rescue!History independent academic networks.

 Warfare in the Modern World